visgl/tsc/developer-process/code-guidelines.md

 ## Exports

 * We avoid placing excessive index.js files in every directory.
-* We avoid and `export *` constructions, favoring explicit exports at the top level.
+* We avoid `export *` constructions, favoring explicit exports at the top level.
 * We prefer individual exports over exporting container objects to maximize tree-shakability.

 * Experimental exports start with an underscore `_`.